killzoner/randokiak/webapp/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Build

+Run `npm run build`

+Note: with bazel, file are located under `bazel-out/dist/bin/src/prodapp` Build is not passing in travis, but is ok locally.
+Should move TravisCI to bazel based build...